Centrifugal Vs. Axial Air Movers January 16, 2017 – Posted in: Air Movers, Blog

 Axial vs. Centrifugal Fan: Which Is Best for You?

 For more general purpose applications, you may want to invest in an axial air mover that delivers versatility and performance.
-For specific drying needs and focused pressure, a centrifugal fan is the best option.
+For specific drying needs and focused pressure, a centrifugal fan is the option.
 Consider your general needs, and then choose the right air mover option to meet those needs.

 Find What You Need at Aer Industries